 Under the best of circumstances, it is great to know the history of a dog, the history and health of its parents, and what that line of dogs were bred for.

-If a person is buying a Pit Bull from a breeder, this information should be of top importance.
+If a person is buying a pit bull from a breeder, this information should be of top importance.
 However, in most shelter/rescue cases this information is not available.
-The Pit Bull at the shelter will often be a wonderful pet.
+The pit bull at the shelter will often be a wonderful companion.
 It is important to know the general behavior of the dog.

-It is suggested that a potential adopter of a Pit Bull bring the whole family to meet the dog.
+It is suggested that a potential adopter bring the whole family to meet the dog.
 Often, shelters and rescues will allow you to take the dog for a home visit to see how they respond to the new surroundings.
-Most adoptions of a Pit Bull are amazing successes, and the adopter is not only receiving a pet, but they are also saving a life!
+Most adoptions of pit bull type dogs are amazing successes, and the adopter is not only receiving a family companion, but they are also saving a life!